-Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or "advances to/from other funds" (e.g., the non-current portion of interfund loans).
+Activity between funds that is representative of lending/borrowing arrangements outstanding at the end of the fiscal year is referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or "advances to/from other funds" (e.g., the non-current portion of interfund loans).
 All other outstanding balances between funds are reported as "due to/from other funds."
 Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances."
-Currently, the CSA does not have any business-type activities.